aryanmahajan0208/MistRessonance-Engineer-s-Dashboard/SETUP.md

 ## Troubleshooting

-- **"No module named 'keyboard'" or "No module named 'rich'"** — your virtual environment likely isn't active, or dependencies weren't installed yet.
+- **"No module named 'keyboard'" or "No module named 'rich'"** — Dependencies weren't installed yet.
   Re-run Steps 2–3.
 - **`keyboard` requires admin/root privileges on Mac/Linux** — if you get a
   permissions error when pressing `Q`, try running the script with elevated privileges (e.g. `sudo python run_dashboard.py` on Mac/Linux).
-- **VS Code doesn't seem to use the right Python** — open the Command Palette (`Ctrl+Shift+P`), search for **"Python: Select Interpreter"**, and choose the one inside your project's `.venv` folder.